 A few years ago, I was doing archival research and I came across an interesting letter.
-The author was Lieutenant Edgar Matthew Richards, a staff officer for Colonel Joseph J. Bartlett.
+The author was Lieutenant Mathias Edgar Richards, a staff officer for Colonel Joseph J. Bartlett.
 He wrote this letter to his sister, Sophie, who lived in Pottstown, Pennsylvania.
 Here it is:

 Hd.
 Qrs.
 2nd Brigade

 Description of Characters commencing left side of picture, where lager keg is— front row—

 J. J. Bartlett—Col. 27th N. Y. Vols—Col Comdg 2d Brigade—

 Genl.
 H. W. Slocum—Comd’g Division—

 Genl.
 Wm.
 B. Franklin—Comd’g 6th Prov.
 Army Corps—